 What this tells us is that, while working from home can save time on commuting and provide more flexibility in people’s schedules, it also lacks a lot of the energizing factors offered by working in a traditional office and even presents some new challenges.

-So, what exactly is causing work-from-home fatigue and what can leaders to do curb it?
+So, what exactly is causing work-from-home fatigue, and what can leaders to do curb it?
 In this article, we’ll go in-depth on the topic.

 Why Work-from-Home Fatigue is Impacting Employees